Targettville, New Brunswick

 Targettville is a community in Weldford Parish, located on the Richibucto River, 7.55 km NE of Fords Mills, on the road to Browns Yard.
 Today the community has a popular outdoor skating rink and recreation center with an outdoor playground.
-The facility holds community events such as music nights and family re-unions as well as having a very active program for young children during the summer.
+The facility holds community events such as music nights and family reunions as well as having a very active program for young children during the summer.

 History

 This community had a Post Office 1928-1956 and was site of the Targettville Quarry, an operation to extract stone along the river and move them to Richibucto to construct the break water for that harbour.